 In short, UIFSA’s requirement to allow telephonic court appearance by an out-of-state witness in family support cases trumps Colorado Rules of Civil Procedure provision granting the trial court discretion to deny a witness testifying by telephone.

 Dismissal “Without Prejudice” Is Appealable Order

 This part is a bit technical, but a trial court has the ability to dismiss a matter “with prejudice”, which means it cannot be filed again, or “without prejudice”, meaning that the matter may be refiled, typically after a deficiency is corrected.
 If the dismissal precludes any further refiling, then it’s appealable.

 In this case, the dismissal was without prejudice, but given the denial of telephonic court appearance, the only way the mother could refile was to appear in person, rather than telephonically.
 The Court of Appeals rejected the argument that since the dismissal was “without prejudice” it was not ripe for appeal:

 So far as this record demonstrates, mother will never appear to testify in person or satisfy the outstanding warrants.
 Thus, by refusing to allow the child’s mother to testify by telephone (or any other means other than in-person testimony), the court prevented, certainly indefinitely and maybe permanently, an adjudication that is mandated by law.S.C.3In the Interest of S.C., 2020 COA 95, ¶ 10.

-Always nice to win, so good job, Johnny.
-And while there is room to criticize a decision which allows someone to be a fugitive from justice with telephonic court appearance, yet still seek child support from a Colorado court, under the law child support is the right of the child, not of the parent, so ultimately the decision is legally sound, even if eyebrow-raising.
+The takeaway?
+While there is room to criticize a decision which allows someone to be a fugitive from justice with telephonic court appearance, yet still seek child support from a Colorado court, under the law child support is the right of the child, not of the parent, so ultimately the decision is legally sound, even if eyebrow-raising.